Hygge: The Danish Secret to Happiness?

 What Is Hygge?

 A rough translation of hygge (pronounced "hoo-gah") is being comfortable and contented.
-We think of hygge as being warm and cozy, but it is so much more.
-If you live in a part of the country that experiences long, cold winters, you might be yearning for hygge without even knowing it.
+You might think of hygge as being warm and cozy, but it is so much more.
+If you live in a part of the country that experiences long, cold, dark winters, you might be yearning for this without even knowing it.
 Or perhaps you have already found your own ways to bring hygge into your life.

 Hygge can be sharing a quiet meal in front of the fireplace, eating dinner by candlelight, spending the day with family and friends, playing a board game with your children, or cocooning in a comforting, sheltered space with lots of books and good food.